-The Notice of Intent shall contain the following: (1) a description of the disciplinary action intended and the effective date of the action; (2) the reasons for the proposed action;(3) a copy of the charges and materials upon which the action is based; and, (4) a statement of the employee's right to respond, either verbally or in writing to the person initially imposing the discipline or to a District management representative with authority to make an effective recommendation on the proposed action, the person to whom any response must be directed, and the fact that such response must be received within ten (10) business days of the date of issuance of the notice.
+The Notice of Intent shall contain the following: (1) a description of the disciplinary action intended and the effective date of the action; (2) the reasons for the proposed action;(3) a copy of the charges and materials upon which the action is based; and, (4) a statement of the employee's right to respond, either verbally or in writing to the person initially imposing the discipline or to an OC San management representative with authority to make an effective recommendation on the proposed action, the person to whom any response must be directed, and the fact that such response must be received within ten (10) business days of the date of issuance of the notice.
 The Notice shall also advise the employee of his or her right to representation.

 Prior to the effective date of the proposed disciplinary action, the employee shall be given an opportunity to respond either verbally or in writing to a management representative with authority to make an effective recommendation on the proposed action.
-After review of an employee's response, the District shall notify the employee in writing of the action that shall be taken.
-Such action may not involve discipline more severe than that described in the Notice of Intent; however, the District may reduce discipline without further notice.
-Further clarification of the disciplinary policies and procedures are covered in the District’s Personnel Policies & Procedures Manual.
+After review of an employee's response, OC San shall notify the employee in writing of the action that shall be taken.
+Such action may not involve discipline more severe than that described in the Notice of Intent; however, OC San may reduce discipline without further notice.
+Further clarification of the disciplinary policies and procedures are covered in OC San’s Personnel Policies & Procedures Manual.

 Dismissal shall be preceded by at least one (1) written reprimand, except in those situations in which the employee knows or reasonably should have known that the performance or conduct was unsatisfactory.
-Such performance or conduct may involve, but is not limited to, dishonesty, possession, use, sale or being under the influence of drugs or alcohol, theft or misappropriation of District property or funds, fighting on the job, insubordination, acts endangering people or property, or other serious misconduct.
-The District may substitute documented suspensions without pay for written reprimands.
+Such performance or conduct may involve, but is not limited to, dishonesty, possession, use, sale or being under the influence of drugs or alcohol, theft or misappropriation of OC San property or funds, fighting on the job, insubordination, acts endangering people or property, or other serious misconduct.
+OC San may substitute documented suspensions without pay for written reprimands.

 If a Notice of Intent is upheld and the disciplinary action is imposed, the employee may request a post-disciplinary hearing.
 The request must be submitted to the Director of Human Resources, or designee, within ten (10) business days following the effective date of the disciplinary action (for suspensions, the effective date shall be the first business day following the final day of the suspension).
 The Director of Human Resources, or designee, shall schedule a post disciplinary hearing with the General Manager or a hearing officer selected by the General Manager.
-The hearing officer may not be an employee of the District.
+The hearing officer may not be an employee of OC San.
 The hearing officer will provide a written, advisory decision to the General Manager.
 The General Manager may uphold the disciplinary action that has been taken or may reduce such discipline without the issuance of a further Notice of Intent.
 The decision of the General Manager shall be final.

 Disciplinary action documentation shall be placed in an employee's personnel file in the Human Resources Department.
 Documentation regarding verbal and written reprimands may be removed from an employee’s personnel file twenty-four (24) months subsequent to the date of issuance, provided that there has been no recurrence of a similar incident during the period.
-If the Director of Human Resources, or designee, agrees to remove disciplinary action documentation from an employee’s personnel file, such documentation shall be retained in a separate file by the Human Resources Department for the purpose of showing that progressive discipline has been followed or in support of the District’s proposed discipline.
+If the Director of Human Resources, or designee, agrees to remove disciplinary action documentation from an employee’s personnel file, such documentation shall be retained in a separate file by the Human Resources Department for the purpose of showing that progressive discipline has been followed or in support of OC San’s proposed discipline.